-Suicide Gates on the Cables of the Manhattan (Credit: NYSDOT) and Brooklyn Bridges.
+Suicide Gates on the Cables of the Manhattan and Brooklyn Bridges.
+(Credit: NYSDOT)

 SUPERSTRUCTURE - The superstructure is all that part of a structure above the bearings of simple and continuous spans, skewbacks of arches and top of footings of rigid frames; excluding backwalls, WINGWALLS and wing protection railings.
+The superstructure includes: members above the bearings for bridges with non-integral superstructure and substructure, girders/beams for integral superstructures, members above the spring line for arch bridges, slabs of concrete rigid frame bridges, legs, knees and girders for concrete and steel rigid K-Frame or Delta-Frame bridges, and pipes, for buried pipe structures.